VasiliuIonela/Final-Project-for-ITF-Manual-Testing-Course/README.md

  ### 1.1.4 Test scope

- * Tests in scope:
+ * Tests in scope: The scope of this project is limited to the testing of the features in the succeeding sections of this document.
+Functional testing  are in scope and needed to be tested.

- * Tests out of scope:
+ * Tests out of scope: Non-functional testing like performance, security testing is beyond scope of this project.
+No QA support for mobile application developed.
+Only web applications will be tested.

  ### 1.1.5 Risks detected